IllFonic: History

 In late 2014, IllFonic and publisher Gun Media announced Slasher Vol. 1: Summer Camp, an asymmetrical hide-and-seek-style action game.
 In early 2015, the game came to the attention of Sean S. Cunningham, the producer of the Friday the 13th series of films, who approached Gun Media to turn Summer Camp into a licensed game; the game was subsequently renamed to Friday the 13th: The Game.
 By this time, IllFonic had 50 employees.
 The game was released in May 2017 for Microsoft Windows, PlayStation 4, and Xbox One.
-However, legal battle surrounding the Friday the 13th franchise rights was in progress, causing IllFonic to cease development of new content for the game by June 2018.
+However, a legal battle surrounding the Friday the 13th franchise rights was in progress, causing IllFonic to cease development of new content for the game by June 2018.
 A Nintendo Switch port of Friday the 13th: The Game was released in August 2019.
 Dead Alliance, a multiplayer first-person shooter, was developed by Psyop Games and IllFonic, and released by Maximum Games in August 2017.
 The game was previously known as Moving Hazard.
 In November 2018, IllFonic opened a second office in Tacoma, Washington, with an initial seven staff members.
 By January 2019, the Denver headquarters had been relocated to Golden, Colorado.
 Both offices collectively employed 78 people (38 in Golden and 40 in Tacoma) in July 2019, while the Tacoma office alone had 47 employees by November.

-One of the IllFonic's most recent games, Predator: Hunting Grounds, was released for Microsoft Windows and PlayStation 4 in April 2020.
+One of IllFonic's most recent games, Predator: Hunting Grounds, was released for Microsoft Windows and PlayStation 4 in April 2020.
 In January 2020, former Sony Interactive Entertainment executive Gio Corsi joined IllFonic as chief product officer.
 By this time, the company had also opened a third office in Austin, Texas.